Lexington Nursing Home Abuse & Neglect Lawyer

 Kentucky Nursing Home Abuse and Neglect

-The National Quality Forum lists serious abusive and neglectful situations that should never happen in healthcare facilities, including nursing homes, but do happen hundreds of times per year.
+The National Quality Forum lists serious abusive and neglectful situations that should never happen in healthcare facilities, but do happen hundreds of times per year.
 These include:

 - Death or serious injury associated with the use of contaminated drugs, devices, or biologics provided by the nursing home